Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Goals of Antiretroviral Treatment

-Currently available ART has not been shown to eradicate HIV infection in infants with perinatally acquired HIV, due to persistence of HIV in CD4 lymphocytes and other long-lived cells.20-22 This was demonstrated when a child with HIV who was treated with ART at 30 hours of age experienced viremic rebound after more than 2 years of undetectable HIV RNA levels while off ART.23,24 There are data to suggest that, after viral suppression, the mean half-life of intracellular HIV proviral DNA can be up to almost 16 years.25 Thus, based on currently available data, HIV causes a chronic infection that likely requires life-long treatment once a child starts therapy.
+Currently available ART has not been shown to eradicate HIV infection in infants with perinatally acquired HIV, due to the persistence of HIV in CD4 cells and other long-lived cells.21-23 In one case, a child with HIV who was treated with ART between 30 hours and 18 months of age achieved more than 2 years of undetectable HIV RNA levels while off ART.
+However, the child subsequently experienced viremic rebound.24,25 There are data to suggest that, after viral suppression, the mean half-life of intracellular HIV proviral DNA can be up to almost 16 years.26 Thus, based on currently available data, HIV causes a chronic infection that likely requires life-long treatment once a child starts therapy.
 The goals of ART for children living with HIV include:

 - Preventing and reducing HIV-related morbidity and mortality;

-- Restoring and/or preserving immune function as reflected by CD4-cell measures;
+- Restoring and/or preserving immune function, as reflected by CD4 cell counts;

 - Maximally and durably suppressing viral replication;